mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/2.7.0-6.8.1/how-to-guides/index.md

 If it does, you can skip the `dcos package repo add` commands below.

-**Otherwise**, if you see a `No packages found` message you'll need to add a couple of package repositories to your cluster.
+**Otherwise**, if you see a `No packages found` message, add a couple of package repositories to your cluster.
 For information about the current Edge-LB version support and compatibility, see the [Edge-LB documentation](/mesosphere/dcos/services/edge-lb/latest/) and the [Certified packages and DC/OS versions](/mesosphere/dcos/version-policy/#certified-packages-and-dcos-versions/) to compatibility matrix.

 Use commands similar to the following to install the Edge-LB packages: